Meraj Sheykh

-Meraj Sheykh (born 26 May 1988) is an Iranian professional kabaddi player who currently plays for Dabang Delhi.
+Meraj Sheykh (born 26 May 1988) is an Iranian professional kabaddi player who last played for Dabang Delhi.
 He holds the first position for all-rounders in Pro Kabaddi League’s all-time scoring charts.
 His signature move – the Scorpion Kick – further accentuates his sharp reflexes and flexibility.
 The move requires a raider to turn towards the mid-line and then snap his back knee up to pick up a touch on a defender on the way back, similar to the sting of a scorpion.

 Early life

 He was born in Iran and began playing at a young age.
-Before playing Kabaddi, Sheykh was a professional wrestler for 10 years and his experience in the ring has helped him be quick and agile on the mat.
+Before playing Kabaddi, Sheykh was a professional wrestler for 10 years.